 How to Make a Shed Look Nice

 This post contains affiliate links; this means that I make a tiny commission off any purchase that you may make.
 This small commission helps keep Rocky Hedge Farm going at no additional cost to you.
 Please see my disclosure policy for more information.

 You can find my favorite kitchen essentials can be located in my Amazon storefront.
 While I often try to link to the exact products you see in my photos and videos, my pieces often are vintage and often thrifted from flea markets or antique shops.
 However, I try to find and link replicas as much as possible, made in the USA or by other small shops, as I believe in supporting hardworking American families.

 A few exterior garden shed decorating ideas might include: (click bold letters to see linked products)

-- Bird Houses: Attract birds to your garden shed area by providing them a suitable home.
-Not only are the birds enjoyable to listen to, but birdhouses add beauty around the garden shed.
+- Bird Houses: Attract birds to your garden shed area by providing them with a suitable home.
+Not only are the birds enjoyable to listen to, but birdhouses add beauty to the garden shed.
 Providing a nesting area for birds is a great way to attract them to your yard.

 - Bird Feeders: hang bird feeders on a tree branch, mount a window feeder, use a deck hanger or free-standing garden hook.
 Hanging bird feeders creates a wonderfully relaxing environment to watch the birds eat and hear them sing.